-Welcome to DataWA
+Welcome to Data WA

-Welcome to the DataWA Toolkit - your resource for working with and understanding data published by the Western Australian government at data.wa.gov.au.
-The Toolkit provides a wealth of guidance, how to guides, and examples for both publishers and users of data and is supported by the WA Government Open Data Policy.
+Welcome to the Data WA Help Centre - your resource for working with and understanding data published by the Western Australian government at Data WA.
+The Help Centre provides a wealth of guidance, how to guides, and examples for both publishers and users of data and is supported by the WA Government Open Data Policy.

 First time here?

-- Creating your data publishing accounts
+- Creating your data publishing account

 The data lifecycle